avinashkranjan/Amazing-Python-Scripts/Simple Python IDE using Tkinter/README.md

 ```bash
 pip install subprocess.run
 ```
-Click on the ** Click here** to see the Simple Python IDE using Tkinter Demo on YouTube.
+Click on the **Click Here** to see the Simple Python IDE using Tkinter Demo on YouTube.

 | Name of Script | YouTube Link |  Author | Tools Used |
 | --- | --- | --- | ---